rblades/dhworkbook_master/docs/supporting materials/graphing-the-net.txt.md

 # Graphing the Net

 It may be that you are interested in the structure of links on the internet.
 Perhaps you'd like to see how a particular topic plays out across Wikiepedia.
 What you'd have to do is a _web-crawl_.
-Here are quick instructions for setting up a webcrawl, which will follow every link on a page to a particular depth, and echo the results through your browser into Gephi for visualization and analysis.
+Below are quick instructions for setting up a webcrawl, which will follow every link on a page to a particular depth, and echo the results through your browser into Gephi for visualization and analysis.

 ## You will need: